esayyari/esayyari.github.io/fragment/fragments.md

 raxmlHPC-PTHREADS -T <CPU> -m <model> -n best -s <input_phylip> -p <seed_num> -N 10
 ```
-where $s is the seed number, and for NA, model is GTRGAMMA, and for amino acids we let RAxML to find the best model automatically using the command:
+where $s is the seed number, and for NA, model is GTRGAMMA, and for amino acids we let RAxML find the best model automatically using the command:

 ```